hchowdhury00/My_Ping_Pong/README.md

 The ball's velocity is randomly chosen in the begining of the game!

 The following keyboard functions control the game:
-'T': Starts game.
+'T': starts game.
-'C' Recovers the ball once it leaves the screen.
+'C': recovers the ball once it leaves the screen.
-'N': Resets the game.
+'N': resets the game.
-'W'/'S': One player's paddle movements.
+'W'/'S': one player's paddle movements.
-'I'/'K': Second player's paddle movements.
+'I'/'K': second player's paddle movements.